decorative image for blog on the future of centos stream

 In terms of when to expect CentOS Stream 10, we can make an educated guess based on the release cadence for RHEL that CentOS Stream 10 will arrive sometime in Q4 of 2024, or Q1 of 2025, with a RHEL 10 Beta then RHEL 10 GA release arriving soon thereafter.

 Of course, as CentOS users are well aware, a lot can happen between now and then.
-And, given the shifts we’re seeing toward Rocky Linux, AlmaLinux, and Navy Linux adoption, that schedule and the priorities of the CentOS community and Red Hat could very well shift again.
+And given the shifts we’re seeing toward Rocky Linux, AlmaLinux, and other CentOS alternatives, that schedule and the priorities of the CentOS community and Red Hat could very well shift again.

 Get Support for Your Enterprise Linux Deployments

-Whether you’re using CentOS Linux, CentOS Stream, or have moved onto Rocky Linux, AlmaLinux, or another flavor of Linux altogether, OpenLogic offers technical support, services, and strategic guidance that can help your organization achieve a stable platform for innovation.
-Talk to an expert today to learn more about how we can help your organization today.
+Whether you’re on CentOS (which is end of life), CentOS Stream, or have moved onto Rocky Linux, AlmaLinux, or another flavor of Linux altogether, OpenLogic offers technical support, services, and strategic guidance that can help your organization achieve a stable platform for innovation.

 Additional Resources